takemobiteam/takemobi-test.github.io/docs/index.md

 ## Booking & Flight Errors

-If there is an error with a booking, the error is sent back to TUI via AWS SNS.
+If there is an error with a Booking, the error is sent back to TUI via AWS SNS.

 Timing of errors depends on the type of error:

-- An error may be sent during processing from Kinesis, if the booking could not be stored.
+- An error may be sent during processing from Kinesis, if the Booking could not be stored.
 These errors are specified in the next section, [Kinesis Rejection Errors](#kinesis-rejection-errors).
-- If the booking can be stored but the solver determines the booking to not be plannable, the error will be sent when planning occurs.
+- If the Booking can be stored but the solver determines the booking to not be plannable, the error will be sent when planning occurs.
 These errors are specified in [Regular Planning](#regular-planning).

 ### Kinesis Rejection Errors